splunk/public-o11y-docs/synthetics/browser-test/set-up-browser-test.rst

 There are many reasons why you might want to configure advanced settings for your synthetics tests.
 Here are a few:

 * Accessing a site with a modal that appears randomly and interrupts the flow of the test.
 For example, a marketing modal might prompt a user to sign up for a rewards program.
 To circumvent this issue you can set a cookie to stop the popup modal from appearing and interfering with your test.
-* Running a test on a site that requires users to login to access the site.
+* Running a test on a site that requires users to log in to access the site.
 * Specifying the type of device on which you want to run your test by setting the ``User-Agent`` header on requests.
 * Testing out a CDN.
 For example, you might want to load the HTML page in the browser, but rewrite the hosts for some or all requests to a new host.
-* Filtering out requests from analytics on the back-end by sending a specific header in the requests.
+* Filtering out requests from analytics on the back end by sending a specific header in the requests.
 * Running a test on a pre-production site that has a self-signed certificate.